8 Best FREE Things to Do in London in 2025

 Kensington Gardens Hotel

 This hotel is also located in the Notting Hill area, 5 minutes walk from Bayswater tube station.
 It has simple but clean furnishings and overlooks the gorgeous Kensington Square Gardens.
 This hotel is adults-only, perfect for a romantic weekend getaway.
-Check availability or see other options.
+Check it out or see other options.

 How to Get Around London

-Read my blog post to learn how to use the London tube like a pro, including how to get to and from the airport for cheap!
+Read my blog post to learn how to use the London tube like a pro, including how to get to and from the airport for cheap (hint: it’s NOT the Heathrow Express).

 Read: The Best and Most Perfect 4 Day London Itinerary!